Do you love sushi?

 Top with shrimp over avocado and sour spicy sauce.
 The inside is filled with spicy crab and cucumber.

 Unagi inside with cream cheese, crab, green onion.
-Roll is deep fried and glaze with unagi sauce, spicy mayo and tobiko.
+The roll is deep-fried and glazes with unagi sauce, spicy mayo, and tobiko.

 Inside filled with fried sweet potato and eel.
 Topped with mango and shrimp.

 Maki roll with salmon, tuna, white fish, tobiko and negi wrapped inside.